onky-ai/AI-Software-Engineer/README.md

-# Software Development Agent
+# AI Software Engineer

 A software development agent built with LangChain and LangGraph, powered by Claude 3.7 Sonnet.

 ## Overview

 This agent is designed to assist in developing custom software by leveraging the capabilities of Claude 3.7 Sonnet through LangChain and LangGraph frameworks.
+It provides a structured approach to software development, from requirements analysis to code generation and verification.

 ## Features